-Organizations with large amounts of stored records that require information to be moved and shared can enjoy using blockchain, which may include insurance companies like www.the-insurance-surgery.co.uk, banks, hospitals, and even governments.
+Organizations with large amounts of stored records that require information to be moved and shared can enjoy using blockchain, which may include insurance companies, banks, hospitals, and even governments.
 It’s important to know that there’s not only 1 blockchain within the world.
 There are different types of blockchains in use globally, with many sorts of blockchain initiatives in development.

 - Open or public blockchain: used for governments or nonprofit organizations, where information is hospitable to the general public.

 - Closed or private blockchain: allows only invited users to participate, see and use the knowledge.
 This may be of interest to insurance companies to use and share information on insurance policies for administration, billing, and claims payments.
 Only information that’s needed to be shared is shared.

 Blockchain is that the technology that allows the existence of cryptocurrencies.
 Bitcoin is that the first cryptocurrency, a sort of electronic cash, that blockchain technology was invented.
 Cryptocurrency is digital and uses encryption techniques to regulate the creation of monetary units and verify the transfer of funds.
 Bitcoin was created to figure as a type of payment from peer to see to figure in the blockchain.

 Munich Re could be a founding member of the Blockchain Insurance Industry Initiative (B3i).
 B3i may be a group of 15 member companies to check the potential of blockchain for insurance.
 The initial focus of B3i was on property-casualty insurance and looking out to determine how insurers can use blockchain for catastrophe way over loss coverage.
 Blockchain is employed to automate and streamline processes for paying claims.
 The B3i initiative has been so successful that B3i has been spun off into a separate entity called the B3i Consortium.